mtanabe-sj/Maximilians-Hex-Tab/README.md

 ![alt Print page setup](https://github.com/mtanabe-sj/Maximilians-Hex-Dump-Tab/blob/main/ref/print%20page%20setup.png)

-Want to add the hex output to a document you are writing?
+Want to insert hex output into a document you are writing?
 Use `Save As Image`.
 The menu command sends the hex dump to the system clipboard as an image object.
 You can paste it directly into your document.
 Or if you want it on a disk, you can save it as a PNG or BMP file, too.

 ![alt Save hexdump](https://github.com/mtanabe-sj/Maximilians-Hex-Dump-Tab/blob/main/ref/save%20hexdump.png)

 ### Standalone Viewer App

-Explorer's File Properties is compact in size.
-So, it can give the Tab only a limited real estate, and the view that can be generated is short and narrow.
+The window frame of Explorer's File Properties tends to be small.
+So, the Tab can only get a limited display area, and a view that it generates tends to be short and narrow.
 By default, the Tab outputs the hex digits in an 8-bytes-per-row format.
-It can output more bytes per row.
-But, you'd need to either use the scrollbar or choose a smaller font to see the digits you want.
-As an alternative, you can opt for the standalone viewer.
-You don't have to live with the space constraint.
-Select `Open in New Window` from the context menu.
-The hex digits are now output in a 16-bytes-per-row format.
-If you need to see even more digits, you can choose the 32-bytes format.
-The standalone viewer sports a toolbar.
+Although it can be reconfigured to output more bytes per row, you'd need to either use the scrollbar or choose a smaller font to see all parts of the view.
+The Tab gives you an alternative.
+You can run it as a  standalone viewer outside of Windows Explorer.
+Free from space constraint, the Tab runs in a much larger window frame, now able to output 16 or even 32 data bytes per row.
+To put it in wide-view mode, select `Open in New Window` from the context menu.
+Wide view defaults to a 16-bytes-per-row format.
+If you need to see even more bytes, choose the alternative 32-byte format.
+Aside from the larger display, the standalone viewer sports a toolbar.
 Use it to quickly access main features of the Tab.

 ![alt Tab after jpg scan](https://github.com/mtanabe-sj/Maximilians-Hex-Dump-Tab/blob/main/ref/standalone%20tab%20after%20jpg%20scan.png)

-The wide-format viewer is actually always available as a standalone app.
-Hit Windows Start.
+Actually, the Tab can be launched from the Windows Start menu.
 Go to `Maximilian's Tools`.
 Select View File Hex-Dump.
-Choose a file you want to examine.
-The hex digits are output in the wide format.
+When prompted, choose a file you want to examine.
+The file's data is output in a wide format.

 ### Project Organization

 Let's get technical.
-The project consists of four Visual Studio component projects plus a tool set for building the msi.
+The project consists of four Visual Studio component projects plus a tool set for building an msi.

 1) `hexdumptab`, a Shell propertysheet extension,
 2) `hexdumpdlg`, a viewer app for larger dump formats,
 3) `scansrvwebp`, a demo scan server for WebP images, and
 4) `setup`, a self-extracting MSI-based installer.

-Setup embeds both a x64 and x86 msi installers.
-It starts an msi appropriate for the system when it is run.
+Setup embeds both x64 and x86 msi installers.
+It picks one of the msi's appropriate for the system when it is launched.

-The msi tool set consists of a template msi, a build staging batch process, and a script for generating msi tables and packaging the project files in the msi.
+The msi build tool set consists of a template msi, a build staging batch process, and a script for generating msi tables and packaging the project files in the msi.
 Refer to [build.md]( ) for info on how to build the project.

 ## Gettting Started